-7.5 Proposed Drainage Conditions (After Property Acquisition)
+7.5 Proposed Drainage Conditions (After Property Adjustment)

-The proposed drainage characteristics of the site are based on the site conditions after the property acquisition.
-The existing drainage of the property to be acquired is split near the middle of the site, and generally slopes towards either the rear drainage ditch or the roadside ditch along Reis Road.
+The proposed drainage characteristics of the site are based on the site conditions after the property adjustment.
+The existing drainage of the property to remain is split near the center of the site, and generally slopes away from the building in all directions, draining towards either the rear drainage ditch or the roadside ditch along Reis Road.

 Overall, the general topography of both sites is planned to be maintained with the exception of some minor regrading works proposed along the new adjusted lot line which will separate 106 and 122 Reis Road.
 The proposed regrading works will consist of constructing a new shallow wide-bottom swale which provides a high point near the middle of the lot line to split the stormwater drainage towards either the rear drainage ditch or the roadside ditch on Reis Road, similarly to existing conditions.
 It is proposed to maintain the existing ground covers on site and to only regrade and reshape vegetated or landscaped areas, without the addition of any impervious or semi-impervious areas.
 This work along the lot line will ensure that stormwater runoff from either site does not negatively impact the other.
 In addition to the regrading works, a new security fence is proposed to be installed along the lot line for both security and privacy.
-Please refer to the Site Grading Plan provided in Appendix D.
+Please refer to the Site Grading Plan.

 The resulting runoff coefficients and peak flow rates for the 5- and 100-year events for the site were calculated and are summarized below in Tables 5 and 6.
-It should be noted that the gravel areas shown below were increased slightly to remain conservative and account for any mixed areas of gravel and vegetation that may not have been illustrated in the survey.
 Please refer to the detailed calculations and drainage plan CCO-23-3606 - SWM2 provided in Appendix C for more information.